 The chemicals industry is basically a refining industry.
 Most chemical products are produced from further refinement of crude oil or natural gas, which is then mixed with other compounds.
 An increasing number of chemicals are also produced by organic (biological) processes.

-Specialty chemicals also heavily influenced by commodity prices and is very cyclical.
+Specialty chemicals is also heavily influenced by commodity prices and is very cyclical.
 The chemicals industry benefits from research and development.
 Economies of scale exist for most chemical products, but chemical companies that do not actively spend on R&D will eventually lose ground.

 As an investor, evaluating research and development is probably the most important part of the chemicals industry.
 Since chemicals are influenced by commodities, you should be able to find solid, stable returns in very large companies (similar to what is offered by oil & gas), but the best returns come from R&D spending on specialty chemicals.
 The patents protecting these R&D investments provide a critical competitive advantage.